Alfresco/docs-alfresco/digital-workspace/latest/develop/manage.md

 2. Run `npm ci` and then run the application using `npm start content-ee`.

-    The application is available at `http://localhost:4200` and you must use the Content Services credentials to log in.
+    The application is available at `http://localhost:4200`.
+Use the Content Services credentials to log in.

     The configuration provided for the sample above is the minimal required for your development environment to locally test the Alfresco Repository, but additional environment variables are available.